Taob-arch/Portal-2-External-Modding-Guide/readme.md

     general jankiness

 2: the netconsole method

 this is the middle ground of all the methods this requires for portal 2 to be launched with the "-netconport <port>" launch argument via steam, meaning the 1st time installation is more complicated.

-this method uses the source engine's net console feature, essentually allowing for clients to connect to the source console via TelNet. this means they have full access to console using networking.
+this method uses the source engine's net console feature, essentially allowing for clients to connect to the source console via TelNet. this means they have full access to console using networking.

 to get setup: